26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 8. Conserve Your Utilities

-There are a few extra things you can do each day to really benefit from this and get the most out of your efforts:
+There are a few extra things you can do each day to benefit from this and get the most out of your efforts:

 • Turn off your electronics when you are not using them.
-While many electronics will automatically go into a “standby” mode if they are not used for a certain amount of time, this still uses some electricity.
+While many electronics will automatically go into a “standby” mode if not used for a certain amount of time, this still uses some electricity.

 • Wash your clothes in cold water.
-You will achieve the same results as washing in warm water, but you will save about 40 cents per a load of laundry.
+You will achieve the same results as washing in warm water, but you will save about 40 cents per load of laundry.

 • Don't leave your electronics on the charger once they are fully charged.
-This wastes energy and can possibly harm your batteries.
+This wastes energy and can harm your batteries.

 9. Pack a Meal, Snack, and Coffee